 In a word, it is excellent!
-Kaiser Permanente is built on the family medicine model.
+Kaiser Permanente Washington is built on the family medicine model.
 The specialists who work here understand both the role of family medicine and how they can best assist.
-Specialists are readily available by e-mail, phone, and in person to help us learn.
+Specialists are readily available by e-mail, phone, and in person to help us learn and care for our patients.
 Our mutual goal is to provide the highest quality care at the point of contact, so it is in everyone's interest that the family physician be able to identify and treat most common issues and refer only for true specialized procedures and care.
 And when those referrals are necessary, our patients have quick access.

 Obstetrics is one of the strengths of our program.
-Obstetrics training includes a combination of longitudinal obstetrical training rotating on labor and delivery (6 months in total) and the care of continuity obstetrical patients from the residency and the Teen Pregnancy and Parenting clinic.
+Obstetrics training includes a combination of longitudinal obstetrical training rotating on labor and delivery (105 12-hr shifts) and the care of continuity obstetrical patients from the residency clinic.
 Residents graduate with approximately 80-100 deliveries.
-Residents work primarily with family medicine attendings from Kaiser Permanente and local community health centers.
+Residents work primarily with family medicine attendings from Kaiser Permanente.
 They also have close working relationship with the Kaiser Permanente obstetricians and midwives.
-All residents in the past 15 years have graduated with competency to practice OB independently and none have felt the need to pursue an OB fellowship following graduation.
+All residents in the past 15 years have graduated with competency to practice OB independently, 30% practice OB following graduation, and none have felt the need to pursue an OB fellowship following graduation.

 Because of the small size of the program and the ability to bring most residents back routinely for weekly didactics, the residents typically develop close bonds with their shared experiences.
 A monthly Balint group meeting provides opportunity for formal discussion of provider-patient relationships among peers.
 Informally, this happens in hallways, offices, homes, and cafes.
 Every resident is assigned a "buddy group" (made up of an R1, R2, and R3) to ensure readily available support from the beginning, but our residents certainly don't feel limited to this, and our small class sizes ensure that everyone quickly gets to know one another well.
-For sharing the load and covering for each other, with our program very few services are dependent on the residents.
 There are very few rotations that are solely dependent on resident presence.
 This allows our program the flexibility to cover for each other and minimize the impact on fellow residents if someone becomes ill or requires a leave of absence.

 This is an ideal training center for motivated, independent learners.
 Residents are not required to take every admission that comes in just because someone has to.
 Instead, the majority of cases will be selected for their learning and teaching value.
 Residents here enjoy one-on-one interactions with attendings who are chosen by residents for their skill and interest in teaching.
 Another benefit of this model is that the residents are not dependent upon each other.
 If someone is ill or needs to take a leave of absence, the other residents do not have to shift over to cover additional services.
 Additionally, residents can leave most services to deliver a continuity obstetrics patient without having to arrange coverage.

 Recent grads have gone on to practice in a variety of settings, including rural practice, urban clinics, inner- city underserved, community health centers, health maintenance organizations (HMOs), academics, and fellowships.
 Some graduates have specialized their scope in urgent care, occupational medicine, leadership, or health administration.
-Our unopposed, full-spectrum training program is designed to ensure that graduates have the ability and the confidence to excel in whatever practice environment they choose.
+Our full-spectrum training program that is the only residency in a system caring for 800,000 patients is designed to ensure that graduates have the ability and the confidence to excel in whatever practice environment they choose.
 The vast majority of graduates have chosen to stay in the greater Seattle area and Washington, but our graduates are practicing all over the nation.

 In Seattle, it rains frequently during the winter, but not heavily.
 We get 37 inches of rain annually, placing Seattle 44th on the list of U.S. cities for rainfall, behind such notables as Chicago, San Francisco, New York City, Houston, and Miami.
 On the other hand, it is quite often cloudy, though locals do not usually let that get in their way.
 Seattle is a surprisingly outdoorsy city considering its reputation for rain.